 The presence of crayons and art supplies on a centre’s front table is usually a good sign that teachers foster creativity in their classrooms.
 As you walk around the daycare centre, take notes to gauge whether or not a centre provides quality care and various activities for children.
 Also be sure to observe the surroundings of the environment – does it seem clean?
 Do the children look happy?
 And are there any kids roaming around unattended by an adult?
 If they don’t check all the boxes – it might not the place for your child.

 Try to talk it through with other parents

-When looking for quality child care, start by chatting with other parents who might be able to recommend reputable care.
-It always can give you peace of mind, knowing someone who has had a good experience with a child-care centre or carer.
+When looking for the best daycare for your family, start by chatting with other parents who might be able to recommend reputable childcare.
+It can help to give you peace of mind, knowing someone who has had a good experience with a childcare centre or carer.
 As all children are different and have different needs, it can be great to get multiple perspectives to help you make the right decision for your family.

 When looking for a care provider, look at their professional credentials.
 They should have one or more certifications from organisations like the National Quality Standard and ACECQA.
 Knowing that they have been vetted by a reputable organisation, can give you peace of mind that they are providing experience and quality care.